HiPERCAM/hipercam/docs/ultracam_checklist.rst

      then it is often best to stop and re-start the run.

   #.
 If you have to move the targets, but don't want to break the run, try to
-     move by relatively small amounts as this will make the reduction simpler.
+     move by relatively small amounts in possible a few steps as this will make the reduction simpler.
+The main requirement is not to move in a huge jump between consecutive frames.